Safety-aware Goal-oriented Semantic Sensing, Communication, and Control for Robotics: Challenges Future Research Directions

 \textbf{C2: \textit{Point Cloud Segmentation.}} Point cloud data is inherently sparse and irregular, making accurate object segmentation challenging, especially when objects blend with geometrically similar backgrounds.
 This can cause merged boundaries and obscure features, leading to missed obstacle detections during navigation or inaccurate grasp planning, which results in safety risks and reduces effectiveness.

-\textbf{S2: \textit{Semantic-based Segmentation.}} To solve this, the state-of-the-art approach uses contrastive learning to sub-sample and group same-class points near each boundary, followed by average pooling and class distribution analysis for multi-scale refinement.
-However, this is computationally expensive, as all objects are treated equally regardless of their importance to the task.
-A more efficient semantic-based approach could be proposed, which detects important objects and prioritizes boundary segmentation for them, reducing computation while preserving safety and effectiveness.
+\textbf{{D2}: \textit{Semantic-based Segmentation.}} To solve this, the state-of-the-art approach uses contrastive learning to sub-sample and group same-class points near each boundary, followed by average pooling and class distribution analysis for multi-scale refinement.
+However, this is computationally expensive, as all objects are treated equally regardless of their importance to the task. {A promising future direction is to propose a more efficient semantic-based approach}, which detects important objects and prioritizes boundary segmentation for them, reducing computation while preserving safety and effectiveness.

 \textbf{C3: \textit{Inefficient Object Recognition.}} Current object recognition models are inefficient, particularly for unknown objects or those imaged from varying altitudes and angles (e.g., top-down), which may cause distortion and misclassifications.
 Such errors can violate safety requirements on grasping force, leading to slippage and increased execution time.
-To address these, we propose the following solutions.
+To address these, {we outline the following future research directions}.

-\textbf{S3.1: \textit{Semantic-based Unknown Object Recognition.}} Existing methods for unknown object recognition largely adopt open-set detection, using uncertainty estimation or knowledge transfer to distinguish known from unknown classes.
-While effective for classification, it cannot ensure safe, reliable task execution.
-Thus, a semantic-based approach could be proposed, emphasizing semantic representations (e.g., texture, material).
+\textbf{{D3.1}: \textit{Semantic-based Unknown Object Recognition.}} Existing methods for unknown object recognition largely adopt open-set detection, using uncertainty estimation or knowledge transfer to distinguish known from unknown classes.
+While effective for classification, they cannot ensure safe, reliable task execution.
+Thus, {One promising direction is to emphasize semantic representations (e.g., texture, material)}.
 This can also be extended to unknown-object grasping, where current methods struggle with generalization and sim-to-real transfer.
 Semantic data augmentation can enhance policy robustness, while domain adaptation and feature fusion can improve alignment between simulated and real-world distributions.